 Creating epic content takes time and effort beyond belief.
 So, how do you get it done?
-You need a habit of writing.
+You need a writing habit.
 I do, too!
 Here’s what I’m doing about it.

 Writing a lot is a skill.
 And like any other skill you can improve it by practicing every day.
-To create a habit you need a routine.
+To create a writing habit, you need a routine.
 Set aside a specific time when you will write.
 Every day.
 And weekends… Christmas.
-Hung over… Every single day.
+Hungover… Every single day.

 Start with smaller pieces of content.
 Every paragraph or section of your epic content can stand on its own.
 You can make it a small blog post, case study, rewrite a description for a related service.
 Write and publish something regularly.
 Regularly doesn’t mean every day, but to keep the momentum, I suggest that you write every day.

-I have never been a very fast writer and the experience has often been like pulling teeth.
-To overcome this I came up with an idea to write something every day.
-This is by far not an original idea but it is really effective.
+I have never been a very fast writer, and the experience has often been like pulling teeth.
+To overcome this, I came up with an idea to write something every day.
+Writing every day is by far not an original idea, but it is really effective.

 Create a word document, Google Docs or any other text document and write something in it every single day.
 And I mean EVERY day.
 Saturday, Sunday, sick day, and your birthday.

 How Much to Write?

-If you see yourself as someone who’s main productivity is in the form of written word you should start at 500 words.
+If you see yourself as someone who’s main productivity is in the form of the written word you should start at 500 words.
 Set a time limit of one hour.
 Keep in mind that this is not about typing speed.
 The 500 words you write daily are the first draft of a piece of text that has ideas and flow.

 No copy and paste.
 Sometimes you copy quotes, links, and other material into your writing.
 These do not count towards your daily goal.
 Count only the words that you typed yourself.